Saima445/Saima445/README.md

 # Greetings!

-I’m **Saima**, a junior **Full Stack Developer** based in Helsinki.
-I recently graduated from Helsinki Business College (2025) with a focus on **React** and **Java**.
+I’m Saima, a junior Software Developer at Futurice, currently based in Helsinki.
+I specialize in building and maintaining robust full-stack applications with a focus on modern web technologies.

-I’m a career changer with a background in hospitality, and coding has gone from curiosity to real passion.
-I love solving problems, learning fast, and building things that actually work.

-Currently I’m working at a start-up **Octofy** (internship → freelance), where I’ve contributed to building a modern **AI-powered chat platform** from the ground up.
-My work spans the full stack: from backend logic and database programming to frontend UI and component design.
-I’ve also learned a great deal about Stripe integrations, prompt engineering, integrating LLMs into platforms, and many other valuable skills.

-Alongside that, I’ve done freelance/school projects like designing and implementing a **WordPress site** for a client.
+I made a career pivot from hospitality to tech, bringing with me a "get things done" attitude, fast-paced problem-solving skills, and a genuine passion for clean code and user-centered design.

 💡 *Everything can be learned with curiosity and hard work.*